smart-chain-fr/asyncbatch/README.md

 ```
 This event is triggered when the batch is waiting for new data, and it demonstrates how to add more data dynamically to the batch.

+## Sample Code

-For more detailed information and examples, please refer to the library's documentation or the example file located at /src/examples/basic.ts.
+For more detailed information and examples, please refer to the library's example file located at /src/examples/basic.ts.

 ## Contributing